South Africa Women’s Trip Recap | Part 1: The Women

 The Friends Who Joined Us

-One more thing that made this trip special: two South African friends — a mother and daughter who have joined Wonder Well trips before — came to meet us on our first full day in Cape Town.
-They joined us for dinner, stayed at our hotel, had breakfast with us the next morning, and spent quality time with us sharing their love of their country — local tips, favorite spots, perspectives we never would have gotten from a guidebook.
+One more thing that made this trip special: two South African friends — a mother and daughter who have joined our women’s trips before — came to meet us on our first day in Cape Town.
+They joined us for dinner, stayed at our hotel, had breakfast with us the next morning, and spent quality time with us sharing local tips, favorite spots, perspectives we never would have gotten from a guidebook.
 They were both so lovely and personable, and the warmth they brought into the group from day one set the tone for everything that followed.

 We clicked.
 All of us.
 Immediately.
 Which, I’m grateful to say, has been the case on virtually all of my small-group women’s trips.

-Every single woman on this trip said the same thing at the end: we came home with friends for life.
+Every single woman on this trip said the same thing at the end: we came home with new friends for life – even from South Africa.

 Lori Zelko